At a glance

 The variations branch from there.
 A pastrami-and-slaw build is the smokier reading, a Carnegie reading common in New York delis.
 A corned-beef-and-slaw build is the same meat as a Reuben with the kraut swap as the only change.
 A version on marbled rye changes the bread cosmetics without changing the build.
 A pumpernickel reading darkens the carrier and pushes the sandwich toward heavier deli rye territory.
 The wider Jewish-deli pastrami and corned-beef shelf is its own family with the Reuben as its founding member, and that sandwich and its bounded cousins each get a separate piece.

-That published 1929 entry pre-dates the famously contested Reuben sandwich origin date by some years and complicates the family tree.
+The Rachel sits in the family tree next to the famously contested Reuben, and the two are usually told together.
 The most-told Reuben story is that the corned-beef-Swiss-kraut sandwich was invented around 1925 by a grocer named Reuben Kulakofsky at the Blackstone Hotel in Omaha during a late-night poker game; the Blackstone account is corroborated by an entry in the 1956 National Sandwich Idea contest filed by a hotel-staff member named Fern Snider, which a panel awarded first prize.
-A 1929 Omaha newspaper printing a slaw-substituted variant under a distinct name only four years after the Blackstone story has the variant emerging next to its parent, not after it.
+The Rachel reads as the slaw-and-bird variant on that build, but its own first record comes later than the Reuben's and carries no inventor of its own.

 The naming theory is folkloric and circulates without a documented inventor.
 One repeated explanation has the Rachel named for Rachel of biblical Genesis as a companion piece to the Reuben (Reuben and Rachel as biblical siblings); another has it named for a customer or a waitress whose specifics no record carries.
-The 1929 Omaha Bee News classified-contest column is the firm date in the file, and the recipe printed there is corned beef and slaw on rye with Russian dressing.
-The turkey-substituted reading that now dominates American deli menus is the later twentieth-century twist on the printed 1929 build.
+The 1931 Illinois State Journal recipe is the firm date in the file, even though the build it prints is a cold-chicken one.
+The turkey-substituted reading that now dominates American deli menus is the later twentieth-century twist on the sandwich that earlier print barely pins down.